emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output.
-Set to 1 to always run wasm-bindgen (e.g. a C/C++ build linking a Rust staticlib).
-Set to 'auto' to run it only when the linked wasm carries wasm-bindgen's marker section, which is how cargo/rustc opts in when driving emcc as the linker; otherwise 'auto' is a no-op.
+Set to 1 to always run wasm-bindgen.
+This is required when a C/C++ build links a Rust staticlib: nothing references wasm-bindgen's objects in the archive, so emcc must force-export them for wasm-bindgen to find.
+Set to 'auto' to run wasm-bindgen only when the linked wasm carries the custom section wasm-bindgen emits for this target.
+That is the case when cargo/rustc drives the link using emcc as the linker (rustc exports wasm-bindgen's symbols itself), so 'auto' can be passed unconditionally via `-Clink-arg`; for any other link it is a no-op and wasm-bindgen need not be installed.

 .. note:: This is an experimental setting